This jam is now over. It ran from 2020-08-14 21:00:00 to 2020-08-23 21:00:00. View results

 The organizers, will discuss and decide the actual theme.
 They will pick one from the suggested themes from the Discord.

 Wildcards are an optional limitation to add a unique challenge in addition to the theme.
 Pick one or pick all.
 It's up to you.
-Wildcards are revealed at the same time as the theme, and there are always only 3.
+Wildcards are revealed at the same time as the theme, and there are always only 3 (except for this cool anniversary one).
 Ignoring wildcards completely will not incur a deduction in judging.

 Please include the wildcard that you used in your splash screen, main menu, in-game, or credits screen to let us know which one you used.
 We recommend placing it on the splash/main menu screen or scaling the graphic down and placing it in a visible but unobtrusive way.
 All wildcard images will be available in the google drive via the folder path Wildcards -> GWJ #